ksagala/myDefenderadds/README.md

 # myDefenderadds
-few adds and scripts for Defender
+few adds and scripts for Defender for Office 365
 First of all I have added some Attack Simulation Training templates in Polish